On the Infinite Width and Depth Limits of Predictive Coding Networks: Discussion

-In summary, we showed that the set of stable and feature-learning parameterisations with respect to both the model width and depth for PC is exactly the same as for BP (Theorems \ref{pc-width-param-thm}-\ref{pc-depth-param-thm}).
-Under any of these parameterisations, the weight gradients computed by PC converge to the BP gradients when the model is much wider than deeper (and the depth is not too large for MLPs) (Corollaries \ref{cor-pc-bp-convergence-mlps} \& \ref{cor-pc-bp-convergence-resnet}).
-Finally, we showed that even in practice, when performing inference via optimisation and on nonlinear networks, PC still converges to BP for $N \gg L$ under such parameterisations, as long as an activity equilibrium is reached (Figure \ref{fig:mean-field-resnet-betas-cifar}).
+We showed that the set of stable and feature-learning parameterisations with respect to both model width and depth for PC is exactly the same as for BP (Theorems~\ref{pc-width-param-thm}-\ref{pc-depth-param-thm}; Figure~\ref{fig:venn-diag}).
+Under any of these parameterisations, the weight gradients computed by PC converge to the BP gradients when the model is much wider than deep (and the depth is not too large for MLPs) (Corollaries~\ref{cor-pc-bp-convergence-mlps} \& \ref{cor-pc-bp-convergence-resnet}).
+Finally, we showed that even in practice, when performing inference via optimisation and on nonlinear networks, PC still converges to BP for $N \gg L$ under such parameterisations, as long as an activity equilibrium is reached (Figure~\ref{fig:mean-field-nonlinear-models}).